 • If there are more than one "tracks" at your veterinary school with two different curricula (for example, Virginia-Maryland College of Veterinary Medicine offers students to track in small animal, food animal, or equine at the end of their first year), you can choose to fill out a report card for each track, or fill out just one report card and average the scores received by each track in cases where the scores are different.

-Added to our resources in 2022, the Planetary Health Report Card Literature Review by Metric collates the evidence behind each of the metrics in the Planetary Health Report Card.
-It serves as a collection of references for further learning and a resource for those advocating for increased planetary health engagement at their institutions.
-Please take note this has not yet been updated for veterinary medicine.
+Completed in 2022, a Literature Review by Metric is available for the 2022 medicine report card metrics.
+We are in the process of updating this review and making it more applicable to all the disciplines.
+However, the review serves as a rough collection of references for further learning and a resource for those advocating for increased planetary health engagement at their institutions.
+Planetary Health Curriculum Section Overview: This section evaluates the integration of relevant planetary health topics into the veterinary school curriculum.

-Planetary Health Curriculum

-Section Overview: This section evaluates the integration of relevant planetary health topics into the veterinary school curriculum.
 Today's veterinary students will be on the frontlines of tackling the animal and public health effects of climate and other environmental changes.
 Therefore, it is critical that veterinary students are trained to understand the health effects of these changes, as well as planetary health issues and principles more broadly.
 Topics like the seven exposure pathways (i.e., air, temperature, extreme events/ disasters, food, water, vector-borne diseases, and animal welfare), environmental health inequities, and disaster response principles must be part of every veterinary school's core curriculum.

-Curriculum: General

-1. Did your veterinary school offer elective courses (student selected modules) to engage students in Education for Sustainable Vetcare or Planetary Health in the last year?
-3 Yes, the veterinary school has offered more than one elective whose primary focus is ESV/planetary health in the past year.
-2 Yes, the veterinary school has offered one elective whose primary focus is ESV/planetary health in the past year.
-1 The veterinary school does not have any electives whose primary focus is ESV/planetary health, but there are one or more electives that include a lecture on planetary health.
-0 No, the veterinary school has not offered any electives on planetary health or electives that include ESV/planetary health topics in the past year.
+Curriculum: General 1.1.
+Did your veterinary school offer elective courses (student selected modules) to engage students in Education for Sustainable Vetcare or Planetary Health in the last year?
+Yes, the veterinary school has offered more than one elective whose primary focus is ESV/planetary health in the past year.
+(3 points) Yes, the veterinary school has offered one elective whose primary focus is ESV/planetary health in the past year.
+(2 points) The veterinary school does not have any electives whose primary focus is ESV/planetary health, but there are one or more electives that include a lecture on planetary health.
+(1 point) 3 Score Assigned: